-Recently, I was sitting on the #19 bus in San Francisco with nothing to do other than observe the passing reality around me.
-In this case, that reality consisted of a homeless meth head blocking the door and yelling at passengers to return his stolen Strawberry Shortcake Pez dispenser.
+I was recently sitting on the #19 bus in San Francisco with nothing to do other than observe the passing reality around me.
+In this case, that reality consisted of a homeless meth-head blocking the door and yelling at passengers to return his stolen Strawberry Shortcake Pez dispenser.

 And yet, I find it more unsettling how, if you survey the bus at any given time, nearly everyone is staring at tiny screens, desperately trying to be anywhere but the present, which serves to make the screaming meth head a quaint vestige of a simpler time.